 Managing the holidays in a healthy way begins with setting realistic expectations.

-One of the keys to managing the holidays with difficult family members is setting realistic expectations.
-Understand that family gatherings may not be picture-perfect, and there may be moments of tension.
-Accepting that imperfections are a normal and natural part of the holiday experience can help you approach the festivities with a more open mind.
+One of the keys to managing the holidays with difficult family members is having realistic expectations.
+Understand that family gatherings are not going to be picture-perfect, and there’s going to be moments of tension.
+Accepting that this is just the way it goes with your family will help you approach the holiday season with a more open mind, and likely bigger arsenal of patience!

 2. Choose Your Battles Wisely

 Not every disagreement needs to turn into a blow-out argument.
-Decide which issues are worth addressing (FYI – most aren’t) and which ones can be overlooked (FYI – most) for the sake of maintaining peace.
-By choosing your battles wisely, you can prevent unnecessary conflicts and focus on enjoying the positive aspects of the holiday season.
+Decide which issues are worth addressing (pretty much none of ’em) and which ones can be overlooked (pretty much the rest!) for your peace and sanity.
+Choose your battles wisely (or simply don’t choose any), and you will prevent unnecessary conflicts and focus on enjoying the positive aspects of the holiday season.
 Giving up your need to be right makes this almost effortless. 😉

 3. Practice Active Listening

-While it’s always a good idea to practice active listening, it is absolutely vital with difficult family members.
+While it’s always a good idea to practice active listening, it’s especially vital with challenging family members.
 Instead of immediately jumping to defend your perspective, take the time to genuinely hear what the other person is saying.
-This starts by clarifying: “So, if I understand you correctly, you’re sayin…” This not only demonstrates respect, but can also greatly diffuses potential conflicts by showing that you value their opinions and virtually eliminates “misunderstandings.”
+“So, if I understand you correctly, you’re saying…” Not only does this demonstrate respect, it also diffuses potential conflicts by showing you value their opinions and helps eliminate misunderstandings.

 4. Establish Boundaries

 Setting boundaries is crucial when dealing with challenging family members.
-If certain topics or behaviors consistently lead to tension, communicate your boundaries calmly and assertively.
+If certain topics or behaviors typically lead to tension, communicate your boundaries calmly and assertively.
 Let your family know what you’re comfortable discussing and where you draw the line.
-Respectful communication can go a long way in preventing misunderstandings.
+Respectful communication goes a long way in preventing misunderstandings.

 Maybe you’re thinking: I’ve told my parents multiple times.
 I don’t want to discuss politics, but they continue to bring it up.
 So, respectfully change the subject or politely excuse yourself from the conversation or room when they don’t respect the boundary.